mui/material-ui/docs/src/pages/careers/accessibility-engineer.md

 # Accessibility Engineer

-<p class="description">You will strengthen the core components team, by implementing best practices and guidlines related to the accessibility of the products.</p>
+<p class="description">You will strengthen the core components team by implementing best practices and guidelines related to the accessibility of the products.</p>

 ## Details of the Role